JM-Lazaro/hiring-engineers/answers.md

         galera_cluster: 1
    ```

-  8. Save the file and restart the datadog agent:
+  8. Save the file and restart the datadog agent:<br />
    `sudo /etc/init.d/datadog-agent restart`
-  9. Execute the info command below:
+  9. Execute the info command below:<br />
    `sudo /etc/init.d/datadog-agent info`

 You should be able to see this under Checks:<br />